mhjort/clj-lambda-utils/README.md

-# clj-lambda-deploy
+# clj-lambda-utilities

-Clojure utilities to deploy AWS Lambda (JVM) function to one or multiple regions via S3.
+Clojure utilities for deploying AWS Lambda (JVM) function(s) to one or multiple regions via S3.

 ## Usage

 Note!
 Now you can use utilities as a Leiningen plugin or just as a Clojure library.
+Boot support is coming up later!

 ### Leiningen plugin